 Compressed Video: (sometimes referred to as an video conferencing or a ‘distanced class’ at LFCC) meets on campus in a special distance learning classroom.
 A typical distance learning classroom is equipped with multi-way audio and video technology which includes a large display for student viewing, computer for instruction, document camera, DVD player, and phone/fax for support.
 It should be noted that students who participate in a compressed video course may be at a physical location for instruction that is different from where their instructor is facilitating the lesson.
 For example, the instructor may meet face-to-face with students at the Middletown Campus and at the same time video conference to students at the Fauquier Campus.
 Compressed video courses are designated in the LFCC schedule with a “D” in the section, ie. ENG.111.1D0M

-Most courses at LFCC include the use of appropriate online technologies, such as the Blackboard Course Management System for sharing the course syllabus, out of the class discussion, and submitting assignments.
+Most courses at LFCC include the use of appropriate online technologies, such as the Canvas course management system for sharing the course syllabus, out of the class discussion, and submitting assignments.

 Learning Online at LFCC

 Online courses at LFCC do not require in-person meetings.
 Course content and activities will be found on Canvas, the VCCS learning management system.
 You find this by clicking on MyLFCC from the lfcc.edu homepage.
 Some online courses will require a proctored activity, meaning that you will be expected to take a test or other assessment at a LFCC testing center or other approved site.
 Be sure to check with your instructor and plan for this well ahead of time.
 Communication with your instructor and other students is done using email and online discussion forums.
 Online courses require at least as much time as the same course offered on campus.
 You should plan to study at least 2-3 hours a week for each credit.
 In other words, for each three-credit course, you would study 6-9 hours per week.